terraform-mars/terraform-multi-account/README.md

 An example of how to manage a terraform project with multiple AWS accounts.

 ### AWS Organizations
-* Ops is the Master account
+* mgt is the management account
-  * Maintains the S3 bucket for terraform state files
+  * Maintains the S3 bucket for terraform state files and dynamodb table for terraform locks
-* Dev/Stage/Prod are child accounts
+* dev/stage/prod are child accounts
-  * Allow Ops account to access them via the IAM role _OrganizationAccountAccessRole_
+  * Allow mgt account to access them via the IAM role _OrganizationAccountAccessRole_

 ### Shared variables